 Qualifications Needed for a Credit Analyst to Become a Financial analyst

 Most credit analysts need to have a bachelor’s degree in accounting, finance or mathematics, however, on-the-job training is often provided to individuals with a degree in any of these fields.
 Some employers require credit analysts to have completed a CFA (Chartered Financial Analyst) course, depending on what level they have been hired at.
 Often, to be hired at higher designations, credit analysts need to have some relevant work experience as well.

-In relevance to required skills, both professions are fairly similar since decision making skills are important in the financial avenue, the only difference being, credit analysts are more centric towards individuals and smaller companies whereas financial analysts are more focused on financial institutions, larger business organisations and market trends.
+In relevance to required skills, both professions are fairly similar since decision-making skills are important in the financial avenue, the only difference being, that credit analysts are more centric towards individuals and smaller companies whereas financial analysts are more focused on financial institutions, larger business organisations and market trends.
 Both the fields need a strong background in analytics and affinity towards strong, well-built research.

-After completing the relevant degree, here are a couple of steps in which a credit analyst may purse the career of a financial analyst:
+After completing the relevant degree, here are a couple of steps in which a credit analyst may pursue the career of a financial analyst:

 - Bag an internship- As mandatory as this might not be, a financial analyst internship may give you that initial boost in your career.
 While you can gain hands-on training here, you can also get a clearer picture of the career switch that you have decided to make along with the kind of work expected to come your way.
 Also during an internship, you can build networks with other experienced financial analysts or find yourself a mentor to guide you on your career journey.
 Networks built during internships often last all through your career.
 Also, an internship increases your chances of being hired as an entry-level financial analyst as well.